SAKryukov/vscode-extensible-markdown/docs/CodeProject-Toolchain.md

 Having said that, let's consider really working solution, based on creation of separate Visual Studio Code extension.

-## The Solution: Extensible Markdown Converter
+## The Solution: Extensible Markdown

 The techniques of extension development are described in the [Visual Studio Code documentation](https://code.visualstudio.com/docs/extensions/publish-extension).